 Why Fall Preparation Matters

 Pittsburgh winters are tough on landscapes.
 Freeze-thaw cycles, heavy snow, ice, and road salt all take their toll.
+The first frost typically lands in mid-October, which makes September and early October the working window for most of this checklist.
 The work you do in fall determines how your yard emerges in spring.

 Lawn Care Tasks